top of page

 THE THAMES GROUP OF ARTISTS

-Set up and curated by Charles Sharman-Cox, the Thames Group of Artists is a collective of painters, printers, ceramicists, sculptors, mixed media artists, graphic artists, photographers, a milliner, a film maker and more.
+Set up and curated by Charles Sharman-Cox, the Thames Group of Artists is a collective of painters, printers, ceramicists, sculptors, mixed media artists, graphic artists, photographers, milliners, film makers and more.

 The Thames Group.png